AugmentedAJ/Long-Context-Code-Bench/DEPLOYMENT.md

   - Code Reuse
   - Best Practices
   - Unsolicited Docs
+- ✅ **Diff and Logs viewing** (NEW!):
+  - View each agent's code changes
+  - View complete execution logs
+  - Lazy loading for performance
 - ✅ Pairwise decisions table with full rationales
 - ✅ Judge identity for each decision